Exploring the limits of no backward in time signalling: Indefinite relative timing

 The new equalities given by \eqref{eq:classicalequality} are not all independent of the NBTS conditions.
 In particular, for the case considered earlier in which each party has binary inputs and outputs, the single equality \beq p(0,0|0,0)+p(0,0|1,1)=p(0,0|0,1)+p(0,0|1,0) \eeq can be combined with the NBTS conditions to generate all of the other cases.
 For more details see Appendix~\ref{ap:classical}.

-In this case, the classical polytope is obtained precisely by taking the NBTS polytope and imposing the additional equality \eqref{eq:singleclassicalequality}, which is why its dimension is one smaller.
+Thus the classical polytope is obtained precisely by taking the NBTS polytope and imposing the additional equality \eqref{eq:singleclassicalequality}, which is why its dimension is one smaller.

-Furthermore, we show in Appendix~\ref{ap:classical2} that when considering two parties with any number of inputs and outputs, the classical polytope can be obtained by intersecting the NBTS polytope with the equalities given in \eqref{eq:classicalequality}.
+We show in Appendix~\ref{ap:classical2} that when considering two parties with any number of inputs and outputs, the classical polytope for indefinite relative timing can be obtained by intersecting the NBTS polytope with the equalities given in \eqref{eq:classicalequality}.
 That is, the conditions \eqref{eq:classicalequality} completely characterise classicality in the two-party scenario --- they constitute the necessary and sufficient conditions that need to be satisfied (in addition to the NBTS, normalisation and positivity conditions), in order for a distribution to be classical.
+This will turn out to be important in the next section, when we look at using two-time quantum states as a concrete model for studying no backwards in time signalling.